Azure-Samples/azure-openai-rag-workshop/docs/sections/ai-search/04-vector-db.md

 There are many available vector databases, and a good list can be found in the supported Vector stores list from the LangChain project: [https://js.langchain.com/docs/integrations/vectorstores/](https://js.langchain.com/docs/integrations/vectorstores/).

-Some of the most popular ones are:
+Some of the popular ones are:

 - [MemoryVectorStore](https://js.langchain.com/docs/integrations/vectorstores/memory) which is an in-memory vector store, which is great for testing and development, but not for production.
 - [Qdrant](https://qdrant.tech/)